chcly/MockVM/Codes.md

 ### mov R0, R1

-* R0 Is the destination register.
-* R1 Is the source register.
++ Sets the value in R0 to the value in R1.

 ```asm
     mov x0, x1